azurecitadel/azurecitadel.github.io/_posts/2020-05-28-wsl2-vscode-docker-terminal.md

     * Close the _Installation succeeded_  dialog box once deployed
 * Start Docker Desktop (from the Start Menu)
     * Wait for the systray icon to move from "Docker is starting" to "Docker Desktop is running"
-* The Get Started with Docker tutorial will start up
+* Skip the _Get Started with Docker_ tutorial
-    * Click on Skip Tutorial (you can always restart the tutorial via Learn on the context menu)
+    * You can always restart the tutorial via Learn on the context menu
 * Click on Settings
     * General: Use the WSL2 based engine is checked
     * Resources; WSL Integration: Your default distro should be checked and you can add others